-This is a variation on a classic Italian soup (or sometimes stew) called ribollita.
-Vary the vegetables according to season.
+This is a variation on a classic Italian vegetable soup (or sometimes stew) called ribollita.
+This one includes potatoes, eggplant, carrots, and zucchini, among others; feel free to vary the vegetables according to season.

 Serves: 6 to 8

 - 1 tablespoon extra-virgin olive oil

 - 2 large carrots, diced

 - 2 large stalks celery, strings removed, and diced

 - 28-ounce can crushed tomatoes

 - 1/2 teaspoon each: paprika; dried basil and oregano

 - 2 cups fusilli, rotini, shells, or other short pasta shape